ONE-TIME-CLOSE CONSTRUCTION LOAN FAQs

 Will I have to requalify once my home is completed?

-Homebuyers with credit reports, income documents and appraisals not exceeding 12 months will not have to requalify if the following conditions were met at the time of original closing:
+Depending on the loan program, homebuyers with credit reports, income documents and appraisals not exceeding 12 months will not have to requalify if the following conditions were met at the time of the original closing:

 - Down payment is at least 5% (95% loan-to-value ratio)